Skip to Site Header Skip to Main Content Skip to Footer

 Music can help reduce stress and anxiety, two common culprits of sleep problems.
 When you listen to calming music, your body produces less cortisol, [4] the hormone associated with stress, and more melatonin, which helps regulate sleep.
 Additionally, music can help to slow down your breathing and heart rate, which can promote relaxation and help you drift off to sleep more quickly.

-Choosing the right kind of music is important if you want to use it to help you sleep.
-It's best to avoid music with lyrics, which can be distracting, and opt for slow, instrumental music instead.
+If you want to use music to help you sleep, you must choose the right kind.
+Avoid music with lyrics, which can be distracting, and opt for slow, instrumental music instead.

 Final Thought